 Professor of Marketing

-Musa Pinar teaches marketing courses to undergraduate and MBA students including Consumer Behavior, International Marketing, and Marketing Strategy.
+Musa Pinar teaches marketing courses to undergraduate and MBA students, including Consumer Behavior, International Marketing, and Marketing Strategy.
 His research focuses on the marketing of services, including banking and tourism, and often focuses on businesses and markets in Turkey.
 His work is widely published and presented, and he has received the Best Paper Awards at national and international conferences.
-Professor Pinar is a member of American Marketing Association, Midwest Marketing Association, Global Awareness Society International, Valparaiso Rotary Club, Indiana, and the Gamma Sigma Delta professional honor society.
+Professor Pinar is a member of American Marketing Association, Midwest Marketing Association, Global Awareness Society International, Rotary Club of Valparaiso, Indiana, and the Gamma Sigma Delta professional honor society.

 Postdoctoral Study – University of Illinois at Urbana-Champaign